BCDevOps/developer-experience/docs/DRSites/Plan.md

 - starts with clean chats focusing on communicating the maintenance/troubleshooting progress

 cons:
-- user cannot continue on previous conversations until production RocketChat is brought back up again
+- no history sharing is available between the production and maintenance instances.
+No content from the main production instance is available when switching to the maintenance instance.
+Users cannot continue on previous conversations until production RocketChat is brought back up again.
+After switching back to the main production instance, the content generated in the maintenance instance is not available anymore.
+- requires to re-login to access the maintenance instance
 - incoming and outgoing webhooks temporarily unavailable

 **Plan B: A fully migrated production instance:**